marcanuy/simpleit.rocks/docs/python/django/_posts/2016-06-10-custom-django-configurations-for-different-servers.md

 setting (used for [cryptographic signing functionalities](https://docs.djangoproject.com/en/2.0/topics/signing/)).

+## Settings

+There are two main approaches to work with settings in different
+environments:

+1. Use environment variables
+2. split `settings.py` file into multiple files and use each one in each different environment

+I prefer the first approach whenever possible because it **leaves secret keys outside config files versioning using environment variables** as recommended by <http://12factor.net/config>.

 ### Splitting settings description

 The default _Config file_ that comes shipped with Django should be